 According to XDA, "Live HDR" is a new feature that will be added to the Google Camera app which applies HDR to the camera viewfinder.
 This means you can see precisely how HDR will be applied to your photos before taking the photos and make adjustments.
 According to Wired, "HDRNet" (the algorithm it is based on) can make adjustments in under 20 milliseconds.

 According to 9to5Google, Google is adding a "Motion Mode," a new feature that allows users to take higher quality action shots.
 Using this feature, you can take professional looking shots of moving subjects, but blurry backgrounds.
 9to5Google also mentions that Night Sight is getting some speed related improvements and the ability to take photos of the night sky.

 - Resolution: 12 MP (wide-angle), 16 MP (telephoto), and ToF

 - Flash: dual tone LED

-- Image stabilization: yes, OIS and EIS
+- Image stabilization: yes, OIS and EIS (wide-angle and telephoto)

 - RAW support: yes

 Videography should be similar to its predecessor with video capture up to 4K at 60 fps.
 Slow motion should improve to up to 480 fps at 720p thanks to the Qualcomm Snapdragon 845.
 We don't know how Google will handle the dual -camera system in videos.
 Whether they give users access to both in videos is anyone's guess.

 We do know some of the new features that will be added to the software.
 One is Audio Zoom which will direct the microphones (a feature recently added to Android 10) to focus on any zoomed-in area so that the subject of your video is easier to hear.

 - Max frame rate: 30 fps for 720p, 60 fps for 1080p and 4K